davidjadu/Opti-LLM/README.md

-# Opti-LLM
+# LLM-opti
-Using LLM's for optimization problems.
+Assessing the use of LLM's for optimisation problems.